-An entire week has passed between Sasha (Daniyar) and Tess’ (Ella Purnell) drug-fuelled episode and tonight’s season finale, but it might as well have been 30 seconds for the characters.
+An entire week has passed between Sasha (Daniyar) and Tess’ (Ella Purnell) drug-fueled episode and tonight’s season finale, but it might as well have been 30 seconds for the characters.
 We open in the hospital, with the two still hugging on Sasha’s hospital bed.
 It’s a sweet moment and shows just how far these two have come from their rocky start.

-Perhaps feeling protective of his little Baby Monster, and realising just how young and naive Tess still is, Sasha tells her to return to her hometown.
+Perhaps feeling protective of his little Baby Monster, and realizing just how young and naive Tess still is, Sasha tells her to return to her hometown.
 We still have no idea where Tess is from, why she left, who she left behind, or what she ran away from.
 A flurry of questions rushes through my mind, but Heather (Jasmine Mathews) and Ari (Eden Epstein) rush into the room before I can dwell on it.

 Tess leaves to go to her apartment.
 She has a big day ahead of her: her final rounds at the restaurant are later that evening, and she has an actual written test to take before service.
 What follows is what I’d like to call Sweetbitter’s take on the Rocky workout montage: Tess takes a cold shower, Tess moves heavy workout gear around the apartment — seriously, where’s her roommate? — Tess studies the restaurant table layout and even cracks open Simone’s (Caitlin FitzGerald) wine books.
 It looks like she’s gearing up for a college final.